 Claude Monet (1840-1926)

 Paul Cezanne (1839-1906)

-In a word, an “organized view of reality” is a “worldview,” which is what all of humanity is immersed within.
+In a word, an “organized view of reality” is simply a worldview.
+All of humanity is immersed within worldviews that vary greatly.
 The key question regarding a given worldview is how close does it resemble the truth?
 How close a correspondence exists between our worldview and actual reality?
 Art can help us answer these questions.

 Find a much more in-depth discussion in books by Roy Charles Henry.